stephsiorek/CulturaDB/README.md

 ## Overview

-CulturaDB is a data pipeline that fetches movie data from The Movie Database (TMDB) API and loads it into Snowflake with automatic deduplication and incremental updates.
-The pipeline supports flexible filtering, pagination, and optional CSV export.
+CulturaDB is a unified data hub for movies and books, consisting of:
+- **Data Pipeline**: Fetches movie data from The Movie Database (TMDB) API and loads it into Snowflake with automatic deduplication and incremental updates.
+Supports flexible filtering, pagination, and optional CSV export.
+- **Web Application**: A FastAPI + React web app for viewing, searching, filtering, and analyzing movie data from Snowflake.

 ## Features

+### Data Pipeline
 - **TMDB Integration**: Fetches movie data from TMDB API (v3/v4)
 - **Snowflake Loading**: Automatic upsert/merge into Snowflake with deduplication by (id, release_date)
 - **Incremental Updates**: Date-based filtering to fetch only new or updated movies